 Constable’s usual subjects, scenes of ordinary daily life, were unfashionable in an age that looked for more romantic visions of wild landscapes and ruins.
 Constable quietly rebelled against the artistic culture that taught artists to use their imagination to compose their pictures rather than nature itself.
 Although Constable produced paintings throughout his life for the “finished” picture market of patrons and R.A. exhibitions, constant refreshment in the form of on-the-spot studies was essential to his working method, and he never satisfied himself with following a formula.
 “The world is wide”, he wrote, “no two days are alike, nor even two hours; neither were there ever two leaves of a tree alike since the creation of all the world; and the genuine productions of art, like those of nature, are all distinct from each other.”

-Some of Constable’s most famous paintings include Dedham Vale of 1802 and The Hay Wain of 1821.
-Although his paintings are now among the most popular and valuable in British art, he was never financially successful and did not become a member of the establishment until he was elected to the Royal Academy at the age of 52.
+John Constable sadly passed away on 31st March 1837 and Although his paintings are now among the most popular and valuable in British art such as Dedham Vale of 1802 and The Hay Wain of 1821 he was never financially successful and did not become a member of the establishment until he was elected to the Royal Academy at the age of 52.
 He sold more paintings in France than in his native England.
 He could never have imagined how influential his honest techniques would turn out to be.
-Constable’s art inspired not only contemporaries like Géricault and Delacroix, but the Barbizon School, and the French impressionists of the late nineteenth century
+Constable’s art inspired not only contemporaries like Géricault and Delacroix, but the Barbizon School, and the French impressionists of the late nineteenth century.